ChongKangRui/Simple-Game-Engine/README.md

 # Simple-Game-Engine
-A simple game engine that I created during my college period as solo assignment .
+A simple game engine that I created during my college period as individual assignment.